Nandini Satpathy: Court Case

 In 1977, Satpathy was accused of corruption and a police investigation started into possible violations of the Prevention of Corruption Act in force at that time.
 During the investigation, she was interrogated on a number of questions in written form.
 She refused to answer any questions; her attorney argued that Article 20 (3) of the Indian Constitution protected her against forced self-incrimination.
 The court agreed, strengthening the rights of the accused with a recognition of the right to a lawyer and the right against self-incrimination; it moreover held that women have the right to be questioned at their homes in the presence of male relatives, have the right to be brought to the police station only after a formal arrest, and have the right to be searched only by other women.
 Over the next 18 years, Satpathy won all of the cases against her.

 Literary career

 Satpathy was a writer in the Odia language; her work has been translated and published into a number of other languages.
-She received the 1998 Sahitya Bharati Samman Award for her contributions to Oriya literature.
-Her last major literary work was translating Taslima Nasreen's Lajja into Oriya.
+She received the 1998 Sahitya Bharati Samman Award for her contributions to Odia literature.
+Her last major literary work was translating Taslima Nasreen's Lajja into Odia.